DoctorWkt/alic/Part_14/Readme.md

                   ...
 ```

 That's it!
-For variables, and struct members, the typed declaration can now be preceded by an optional `const`.
+For variables and struct members, the typed declaration can now be preceded by an optional `const`.
 We can assign `const` to a variable, which just adds the `const` attribute to it.
 And string literals can be preceded by an optional `const`.
 Now let's look at the changes to the compiler.

 There's a new keyword `const` and associated token type `T_CONST` which affects [alic.h](alic.h) and [lexer.c](lexer.c).
 The changes to the parsing in [parser.c](parser.c) are negligible and I won't go through them.